Make a product feedback form

 10. The final Opinion Scale question in our product survey is “How likely are you to recommend this product to someone you know?” – a question commonly seen in NPS surveys.

-We apply Branching and calculations to this question to ask a follow-up question based on how they answered.
+We apply Branching to this question to ask a follow-up question based on how they answered.
 To do this, create two new Short Text questions…

-…then add the following Logic to the Opinion Scale question (question 11 in this case).
+…then add the following Logic to the Opinion Scale question.

-11. To round off our product survey typeform, we added an Ending Screen with a stock image taken from our integrated Unsplash photo library.
+11. To round off our product survey form, we added an End Screen with a stock image taken from our media gallery.
 We also customized the button text here to give a friendly farewell (“See ya”).

 What to do with your feedback survey results

-Once you’ve created your typeform, it’s ready to be shared with your community.
-Find out more about sharing your typeform here.
+Once you’ve created your form, it’s ready to be shared with your community.
+Find out more about sharing your form here.

 But then what?
 How do you get the results of the feedback survey to the people on your product who matter?
 Here are some suggestions: